ACSS Benelux Chapter

 The ACCS Benelux Chapter has the goal to assist, educate and provide a network platform for (inter) national sanctions and trade compliance specialists based in the Benelux.
 The ACCS Benelux Chapter strives to be the quality, knowledge and network platform for sanctions and trade compliance professionals in both the private and public sector in the Benelux.

 In order to supports its goals, the ACCS Benelux Chapter hosts events, such as webinars and seminars.
 Thereby offering its members the opportunity to stay up-to-date with the latest sanctions and trade compliance news, developments and industry trends, but also enabling them to network with peers and external stakeholders.

 Every member of the Chapter is required to be a member of the ACSS as well as contribute a nominal $50 per year to the Chapter treasury (for funding its events).
+Please note that the Benelux Chapter Board has decided to postpone the collection of the $50 yearly chapter fee until we can meet again in person.
+You will not be charged the $50 until later this year.
 To discover the beneﬁts of ACSS membership, please click here

 CURRENTLY, NOTHING LIKE OUR CHAPTER EXISTS TO PROMOTE SANCTIONS

 AWARENESS IN BENELUX.
 COME BE A TRAILBLAZER WITH US!

 If you have any questions or concerns, please get in touch by clicking the button below